6 Remarketing Campaign Mistakes You Must Avoid

 Many users in their discovery phase are not only researching potential solutions but also reconfirming that the problem they are looking to solve is indeed the right problem to be solving.

-When setting up remarketing, test both a sell message and a cross-sell or up-sell message.
+When setting up remarketing, test both a sell message and a cross-sell or upsell message.

 Give users more reasons to keep you in mind, particularly if your site offers products that are common supplements or complements.

 The sell message entails saying the same thing users heard before in a different way: with a more direct call to action and/or an exclusive, one-time offer.

-A cross-sell would promote related offerings, while and up-sell can encourage users to consider a more elaborate offering.
+A cross-sell would promote related offerings, while upsell can encourage users to consider a more elaborate offering.
 They may not end up purchasing this higher-end alternative, but the latter can indirectly highlight the value of the initial option that was considered.

-3. Think to Exclude
+3. Think To Exclude

 Sounds obvious?
 Users who just purchased your product or service would not want to do so again right away.
 Then again, we have all seen companies retarget us with something we just bought.

-Generally, for most B2C campaigns, converters from the last 7-14 days, can be safely excluded from all campaigns except for those with cross-sell goals.
+Generally, for most B2C campaigns, converters from the last seven to 14 days can be safely excluded from all campaigns except for those with cross-sell goals.

-For best experience, consider the consumption time of your service.
+For the best experience, consider the consumption time of your service.
 The delay before transacting again will vary by product category.

-Aspects like seasonality, location of target, and target ROI will further affect desired frequency for targeting repeat users.
+Aspects like seasonality, location of the target, and target ROI will further affect desired frequency for targeting repeat users.

 For example, someone booking a summer vacation may not purchase again from you until many months later.
-One could argue that, a person’s planning and consideration will begin sooner.
+One could argue that a person’s planning and consideration will begin sooner.

 However, media bought too early on may result in lots of incremental costs reducing your target ROI.

 With that, if aiming to motivate past converters to buy more of the same from you, it often makes sense to wait a while before retargeting them.

 Cross-selling, on the other hand, can be done immediately after a transaction is made, but also needs careful management to not go on for too long.

-Establish a cut off threshold particularly when a product’s usage makes add-ons irrelevant.
+Establish a cut-off threshold particularly when a product’s usage makes add-ons irrelevant.

 For instance, upselling a traveler on a car rental or room upgrade makes little sense after a vacation has begun.
 A month or so into a cell phone plan purchase, a converter is unlikely to want upgrades to more extensive plans.